Replacing Gunsight Bridge

 What’s worse, the bad design of the bridge is threatening the wetlands downstream.
 Without natural water flow, the wetlands are compromised, and with them go their ability to protect against floods, purify water, and provide valuable habitat.

 We’ve known this, and we’ve been sharing the information with you for years.
-We have also been hard at work with ecologist and engineers, and are excited to start construction of a new bridge in the fall of 2018.
+We have also been hard at work with ecologist and engineers, and are excited to announce that the bridge was completed in the fall of 2018.

 OUR ACTION PLAN

 In 2017, we conducted micropile tests.
 These tests showed us that the soil is stable around the bridge, and it can support the weight of a cable bridge.
 We finalized the design of the new bridge to enhance the wetlands downstream, restore valuable wildlife habitat, and provide safe recreational access.